-Doraemon (ドラえもん) is a robotic cat from the 22nd century, sent back in time to befriend and assist a clumsy boy named Nobita, who is bad at school and always being bullied by his classmates.
-In order to change the fate of Nobita and his future offspring, Doraemon comes to his aid.
-Nobita gets to rely on Doraemon to solve his daily hassles and misfortunes at school and at home.
+Doraemon (ドラえもん) is a robotic cat from the 22nd century, sent back in time to befriend and assist a clumsy boy named Nobita, who is terrible at school and always being bullied by his classmates.
+To change the fate of Nobita and his future offspring, Doraemon comes to his aid.
+Nobita gets to rely on Doraemon to solve his daily hassles and misfortunes at school and home.

-In the story, Doraemon – while being a robot – and Nobita establish a normal human relationship.
-One of the indispensible elements and charming aspects of the story are the fantastic gadgets (dōgu) Doraemon produces from his belly pocket.
+In the story, Doraemon – while being a robot – and Nobita establish a healthy human relationship.
+One of the indispensable elements and charming aspects of the story are the fantastic gadgets (dōgu) Doraemon produces from his belly pocket.
 Doraemon selects gadgets according to the nature of Nobita’s challenges, ranging from bamboo-copters (タケコプター) to a door that leads to anywhere (どこでもドア), to name just two.

 Doraemon’s popularity overseas

 Other than Asia, the cartoon was aired in Central and South America, Europe, in the Arabic-speaking world, Russia and Israel.
-In the United States, in 1985 Turner Broadcasting System secured the broadcasting rights for 50 episodes, however they have never been aired.
-Rumour has it that the TV producers disliked Nobita’s obvious dependence on Doraemon, which might have an averse influence on US children.
+In the United States, in 1985 Turner Broadcasting System secured the broadcasting rights for 50 episodes.
+However, they have never been aired.
+Rumour has it that the TV producers disliked Nobita’s apparent dependence on Doraemon, which might have an adverse influence on US children.
 The book version was published in Hong Kong, Taiwan, China, Korea, Vietnam, Malaysia, Singapore, Thailand, Indonesia, Cyprus, Italy, Spain, and France.
 In Vietnam, the pirated version sold over ten million copies.
 Based on the estimated lost royalties, a Doraemon Educational Children Fund was founded in Vietnam.